fmordy01/SharpEdge-automated-radius/README.md

-## SharpEdge Barbers - Automated Radius Update Project
+## SpaceOdyssey - Automated Radius Update Project

 ### Project Overview
-The **SharpEdge Barbers Automated Radius Update** project automates the updating of ad campaign radii on Google and Facebook Ads based on data in CSV files received via email.
-This solution was designed to help SharpEdge Barbers dynamically target potential customers within specific geographic areas, adjusting ad radii according to weekday and weekend needs.
+The **SpaceOdyssey Automated Radius Update** project automates the updating of ad campaign radius on Google and Facebook Ads based on data in CSV files received via email.
+This solution was designed to help SpaceOdyssey dynamically target potential customers within specific geographic areas, adjusting ad radius according to weekday and weekend needs.

 ### Solution Summary
 The project workflow consists of automated email monitoring, cloud-based data processing, API interactions with ad platforms, and data visualization: